indio-ferrel/indio-ferrel.github.io/notes.md

 single quotes JS, double quotes HTML.

-cd ~ is likely to take you to /c/Users/[username] on Windows. cd .. up one cd - back one
+cd ~ is likely to take you to /c/Users/[username] on Windows
+cd .. up one
+cd - back one